IP-CAM/Remita-Opencart-v.2.x-Payment-Gateway/README.md

 ## Community

-If you are a developer, please join our Developer Community on [Slack](https://join.slack.com/t/remitadevs/shared_invite/zt-n8virxx2-po~abw6uQRON55AhbKZcAg).
+If you are a developer, please join our Developer/support Community on [Slack](https://join.slack.com/t/remitadevs/shared_invite/zt-n8virxx2-po~abw6uQRON55AhbKZcAg).